reissbaker/promethean/README.md

 You can do much more than just improving at benchmarks, though; you can modify models pretty much however you want.
-For example, [this 70b LoRA](https://huggingface.co/reissbaker/llama-3.1-70b-abliterated-lora) uncensors Llama 3.1 70B by distilling from a larger uncensored model, something that isn't possible with prompt engineering alone.
+For example, [this 70b LoRA](https://huggingface.co/reissbaker/llama-3.1-70b-abliterated-lora) uncensors Llama 3.1 70B by distilling from a large uncensored model, something that isn't possible with prompt engineering alone.

 ## Getting started